 Methodology and Sources

-The report includes state-specific measures of lung cancer incidence, adult smoking prevalence, radon zones, five-year survival, stage at diagnosis, five-year survival by stage at diagnosis, surgery as part of the first course of treatment, and accredited lung cancer screening centers.
+The report includes state-specific measures of lung cancer incidence, adult smoking prevalence, radon zones, five-year survival, early diagnosis, surgery as part of the first course of treatment, lack of treatment, and screening among those at high risk.

-Lung cancer incidence, staging and surgical treatment data is for years 2009-2013 and includes malignant lung and bronchus tumors.
-These data are based on the North American Association of Central Cancer Registries (NAACCR) December 2015 data submission.
+Lung cancer incidence, staging, surgical treatment, and lack of treatment data is for years 2012-2016 and includes malignant lung and bronchus tumors.
+These data are based on the North American Association of Central Cancer Registries (NAACCR) December 2018 data submission.
+In the U.S., registries also participate in the National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) Program or the Centers for Disease Control and Prevention's (CDC) National Program of Cancer Registries (NPCR) or both.
 Support for cancer registries is provided by the state, province or territory in which the registry is located.
-In the U.S., registries also participate in the National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) Program or the Centers for Disease Control and Prevention's (CDC) National Program of Cancer Registries (NPCR) or both.

-Incidence data for Kansas, Maryland, Minnesota, and Vermont are from CDC's WONDER Online Database United States Cancer Statistics, as data from these states were not included in the NAACCR data submission.
+Incidence data for the District of Columbia, Kansas, and Nevada are for 2011-2015 and from CDC's WONDER Online Database United States Cancer Statistics as data from these states were not included in the NAACCR data submission.

-Survival rates are the age-standardized percent of cases still alive five years after diagnosis for cases diagnosed in years 2006-2012.
-These data are from Cancer in North America: 2009-2013 Volume Four: Cancer Survival in the United States and Canada 2006-2012 from NAACCR.
-Only 31 states have the infrastructure in place to track cancer cases after diagnosis; the other 29 states and District of Columbia are not included in our analysis as survival data is not available for them.
+Survival rates are the age-standardized percent of cases still alive five years after diagnosis for cases diagnosed in years 2009-2015.
+These data are from Cancer in North America: 2012-2016 Volume Four: Cancer Survival in the United States and Canada 2009-2015 from NAACCR.
+Survival data was not available for five states and the District of Columbia.

 The number of counties in each state by radon zone comes from the Environmental Protection Agency's Map of Radon Zones.